honeybee/honeybee-agavi-cmf-vendor/docs/monitoring.md

 ## Application Status

 The status page is accessible via commandline and via URL.
-The report can provide more details by specifying the `v` or `verbose` parameter.
+More detailed information will be returned when the `v` or `verbose` parameter is provided.
 The status page compiles all status reports of defined connections (`connections.xml`) and when one is `FAILING` the status of the application is `FAILING`.
 Otherwise the application's status is `WORKING`.
-More detailed information is output as well.

 - CLI:
     - ```bin/cli status``` (exitcode 0 for `WORKING` and 1 for `FAILING`, exitcode 127 for unexpected errors)
     - ```bin/cli status -v``` or ```bin/cli status -verbose```
+    - ideal for monitoring tools
 - URL as HTML:
     - ```/status```
     - ```/status?v=1``` or ```/status?verbose=true```